Speaking in Tongues: The Evidence, Part 1 of 7

 “It may surprise some to discover that we have extensive knowledge of but a small fraction of what happened in the history of the church.
 It is terribly presumptuous to conclude that the gifts of the Spirit were absent from the lives of people about whom we know virtually nothing.”

-Think about it: we don’t have detailed records of what was happening in most Christian communities for most of church history.
+We don’t have detailed records of what was happening in most Christian communities for most of church history.
 The vast majority of believers who ever lived left behind zero written testimony.
-Concluding that tongues stopped because we don’t have continuous documentation is like concluding people stopped singing in church because we don’t have recordings from every century.
+Saying tongues stopped because we don’t have continuous documentation is like saying people stopped singing in church because we don’t have recordings from every century.

-The theological case for the continuation of tongues doesn’t depend on proving an unbroken historical chain from the apostles to now.
-That would be nice, and the evidence is stronger than most people think.
+The case for continuation doesn’t depend on proving an unbroken chain from the apostles to now.
+The historical evidence is stronger than most people think.
 But the case doesn’t rest there.

 No expiration date.
 No asterisk.
 No “until the Bible is finished” clause.